jpacilo/gettingandcleaningdata/README.md

 ## Cast the molten data
 1. I used the dcast function to reshape the molten dataset, and applied a mean aggregating function
-2. The resulting dimensions of the dataset is 180 x 68
+2. The resulting dimensions of the dataset is 180 x 81 (180 rows and 81 columns)

 ## Write out the tidy version